 CSL 210.
-DYING: THE FINAL STAGE OF LIVING CLASS HOURS: 3, COMMUNITY SERVICE HOURS: 10 CREDIT: 3 Prerequisite: None Co-requisite: EGL 100 In this unique course, students learn to view death, the final stage of growth, less as an adversary and more can a defining part of life Pu reflecting on medical
+DYING: THE FINAL STAGE OF LIVING

+CLASS HOURS: 3,

+COMMUNITY SERVICE HOURS: 10 CREDIT: 3

+Prerequisite: None Co-requisite: EGL 100

+In this unique course, students learn to view death, the final stage of growth, less as an adversary and more as a defining part of life.
+By reflecting on medical, cultural and religious responses to death in general terms, they are taught to understand and articulate the emotional and spiritual needs of the dying as human beings go through the process of daily living.
+This course also includes a mandatory community service-learning component, which requires students to work with the terminally ill and/or the bereaved through Kaiser Vallejo's Hospice Department.
+MPM